 From the Dean

-I send you greetings from Swarthmore College.
-We are looking forward to connecting with colleagues in person again.
-Whether that’s while on the road at school visits and attending professional conferences, or on Swarthmore’s beautiful 425-acre arboretum campus just 11 miles outside of Philadelphia, we can’t wait to see folks again.
+Greetings from Swarthmore College.
+We are looking forward to connecting with you as we embark on another academic year, whether that’s while on the road at school visits and attending professional conferences, or on Swarthmore’s beautiful 425-acre arboretum campus just 11 miles outside of Philadelphia.
 Please feel free to call, write, or email me (jbock2@swarthmore.edu) if you have questions or comments.

 Please let us know how we might participate in any special programs or workshops at your school or organization, and how we can continue to strengthen our relationships with you and your students.
-Our regional deans look forward to working with you and your students.
+Our regional deans look forward to working with you.

 Sincerely,